Aligorithm-97/Itools-Alt-Yuklenici-Is-Hakedis-Modulu/README.md

 I developed a full stack web application called ITOOLS for Innova Service Delivery Unit all by myself.
 I did everything from scratch.
 By saying scratch I mean from designing pages in Figma all the way up to the deployment and maintenance.
 I used React for the frontend side, Express.js(Nodejs) for the backend side.
 I also used the SQL server as a database and IIS for the deployment process.
 ITOOLS has been in use since January 2023.
 It has over 100 users and most of them are using the system daily.

+## Accomplished ...
+The development of ITOOLS streamlined the entire process of managing subcontractor progress payments, ensuring that all calculations are accurately performed and that subcontractors receive their payments without issues.
+Additionally, all payments to subcontractors are processed through ITOOLS, enabling comprehensive tracking of all work and progress payments.

+## By Implementing ...
+Using React for the frontend and Express.js (Node.js) for the backend, the project was built from scratch, starting with page designs in Figma.
+SQL Server was utilized for data management, and IIS was chosen for deployment.
+The application supports multiple user roles, each with specific access levels, to ensure a controlled and secure workflow.

+## Which Led to ...
+These implementations led to a more organized and efficient process for handling subcontractor payments.
+Before ITOOLS, there was no tracking system in place, which often resulted in delays and errors.
+Since its deployment in January 2023, the system has gained over 100 daily active users, drastically improving the management and accuracy of progress payments.

 # What is - [Itools](https://www.itoolsinnova.com/) ?